-Age at first marriage varies by residence, educational level, wealth quartile, and across the country's different regions: womes gad 2-34 Winnis nurban areas many about two years later than revail women (20 years compared with 17.2 years).
-The median age at fast montrige in higher around like better docted and live meeth LoS compared to vestern and scoth western (8.1 and 19.9, respectively).
-However, the fastern and East-Central Ugandan women engage in second relations much earlier (8.3 and 16.2, respectively).
-Roughly two years later, a UNIPPA (2015) report labout flactional distant providence of dolt marriages is highert in Northen Uganda, Central (325), West Nile (502), Central (41%).
-Southwest (373), and lowest in Kompala (21%).
+Age at first marriage varies by residence, educational level, wealth quartile, and across the country's different regions.
+Women aged 25-49 living in urban areas marry about two years later than rural women (20 years compared with 17.6 years).
+The median age at first marriage is higher among the better educated and the wealthier.
+The median age at first marriage for women living in northern Uganda is lower (16.9) compared to western and south western (18.1 and 19.9, respectively).
+However, the Eastern and East-Central Ugandan women engage in sexual relations much earlier (16.3 and 16.2, respectively).
+Roughly two years later, a UNFPA (2013) report also indicated that the prevalence of child marriages is highest in Northern Uganda, estimated at 59%, followed by the Western region (58%), Eastern region (52%), East-Central (52%), West Nile (50%), Central (41%), Southwest (37%), and lowest in Kampala (21%).

 Regional differentials in trends by age at first marriage between 2006 and 2011 indicate that, while some regions (Kampala, Northern, and Western) showed a decline in very early marriages (below age 15), others showed either no change or an actual rise in the percentages of women who marry below age 15.
 In the East-Central region, for instance, the percentage of women who married below the age of 15 rose slightly from 25% in 2006 to 26% in 2011.
-There was a slightly more consistent downward regional trend percentages of women between ages 15-17, except for the Northern region, where there was an increase from 40% to 45% of women marrying between the ages of 15-17.
+There slightly more consistent α regional downward percentages of women between ages 15-17, except for the Northern region, where there was an increase from 40% to 45% of women marrying between the ages of 15-17.